maxrross/gamerizz/Sprint4.md

 Added the /topGames route that shows the top 25 games in RAWG's database.
 Added the ability to write reviews and get reviews of any game.

 Zachary:
+Wrote unit tests to check the upvote count of a specific game, to check functionality of the upvote/downvote functions, and to verify the ability to write a review for any game.

 ### Frontend